At Least 24 Memphis Police Officers Hurt In Protests After Deadly Shooting

 Just saw 2 guys smash a police car with a chair. @3onyourside pic.twitter.com/Am5dcL2V5i— Luke Jones (@LukeJonesTV) June 13, 2019

-Six wounded officers were taken to the hospital, Strickland said, adding that at least two journalists were also hurt and "multiple" police cars were vandalized.
+Six wounded officers were taken to the hospital, Strickland says, adding that at least two journalists were also hurt and "multiple" police cars were vandalized.

 "A concrete wall outside a business was torn down.
-The windows were broken out at fire station 31," Strickland said.
+The windows were broken out at fire station 31," Strickland says on Facebook.

 "Let me be clear — the aggression shown towards our officers and deputies tonight was unwarranted."